Can You Drink Alcohol With COPD?

-Although the effects of alcohol on the heart, the liver, and the brain are widely known, recent research suggests that the lungs deserve more attention – especially when a lung disorder is involved.
+Although the effects of alcohol on the heart, liver and brain are widely known, recent research suggests that the lungs deserve more attention – especially when a lung disorder is involved.

-Learn about how drinking might interfere with your illness, and whether it’s possible for you to safely mix COPD and alcohol.
+Learn about how drinking might interfere with your illness, and whether it is possible for you to safely mix COPD and alcohol.

 Can Smoking and Drinking Affect COPD?

-The relationship between smoking, drinking, and lung health is difficult to define.
-There’s been some research in recent years into how drinking affects COPD, but the results have been mixed: although studies repeatedly suggest that heavy drinking makes COPD worse, it’s unclear whether the smoking, drinking, or both are really to blame.
+The relationship between smoking, drinking and lung health is difficult to define.
+There’s been some research in recent years into how drinking affects COPD, but the results have been mixed: although studies repeatedly suggest that heavy drinking makes COPD worse, it is unclear whether the smoking, drinking, or both are really to blame.

 Unfortunately, many studies don’t effectively separate drinking from smoking, which makes it difficult to decipher the exact effect of alcohol on COPD.

-For instance, one study published in the journal Chest found that patients who reported binge drinking had a higher chance of experiencing worse COPD symptoms, and another found that people who abused alcohol had a much higher chance of winding up in the emergency room with a COPD exacerbation.
+Research shows that patients who reported binge drink have a higher chance of experiencing worse COPD symptoms and people who abuse alcohol have a much higher chance of winding up in the emergency room with a COPD exacerbation.

-The problem is, the number or frequency of cigarettes smoked during a drinking session could also play a role – and researchers tend not to account for that.
+The problem is, the number or frequency of cigarettes smoked during a drinking session can also play a role and researchers tend not to account for that.